-Below, you will find the basic procedure to file your quarterly taxes.
+Below, you will find the necessary procedure to file your quarterly taxes.

 If you are not sure about the steps to follow or even if you feel confused, it is best to seek the help of a tax advisor or use tax software.

 1. Calculate how much you owe

 You can calculate how much you owe based on your adjusted gross income (AGI).
 If you expect your income to be similar to your AGI from last year, this amount will serve as a basis for calculating how much you should pay this year.